January 29, 2025

 Dear CSA members and friends,

-It has come time again to sign up for Blue Heron Farm 19th CSA Season – 18 weeks of fun vegetables, flowers (remember those EPIC zinnias, sunflowers, celosia, strawflowers, DAHLIAS and marigolds last year) and being part of our BHF farmily.
+It has come time again to sign up for Blue Heron Farm 20th CSA Season – 18 weeks of fun vegetables, flowers (remember those EPIC zinnias, sunflowers, celosia, strawflowers, and marigolds last year) and being part of our BHF farmily.
 We have 85 memberships available – between delivery and at home farm pickup.
 We really appreciate your support.
 You can sign up on paper or through our website.
-By signing up now and paying now, we are able to pay for the needed inputs: seeds, potting mix, containers, baby chicks, seed potatoes, sweet potato slips (We are going to put lots of water to them this year and lots of barnyard compost?), mulch, drip line, property tax, land mortgage, water, fuel – you get where I am going.
-We were ordering seeds this morning and prices are up are up again anywhere from 10-25% from last year!
+By signing up now and paying now, we are able to pay for the needed inputs: seeds, potting mix, containers, mulch, drip line, property tax, land mortgage, water, fuel – you get where I am going.
+We are ordering seeds and supplies next week and prices are up are up again from last year!
 Your early sign up helps us to order the needed things for the farm without accruing more debt and interest fees.

 We also totally understand that some cannot pay now or need a payment plan or can’t pay at all – We get that.
 Believe me we do.
 So still sign up – and pay when and if you can.
-This pandemic is stressing all the parts of life out.
-We do not want to add to this stress.
+We do not want to add to the stress.
 Just let us know if you are planning on signing up and send payment when you can – you can fill out the form online and if you can pay online.
 For those who would like to apply for the NOFA-VT supported share – the link goes live on February 1. https://www.nofavt.org/services-resources/consumers/community-food-access/farm-share-program .
 If you think you will need financial help, please sign up for our CSA and sign up at the NOFA link.
 This will help secure funding to help pay for the CSA share.
 No one will be turned away from a CSA share who wants one and who can not pay.
 There is always enough food to share.

 Due to circumstances beyond our control, we are taking another year off from egg and chicken shares.
 We accrued a huge loss of income due to bird predation, organic feed costs and weather in 2022.
-We hope to bring it back in 2025.
-There will be some eggs available by chance at pickup and at the Champlain Islands Farmers Market.
-We will also have certified organic lamb, mutton, and wool yarn for sale.
-Also, there will be pork and fresh raw milk.
+And with the bird flu…better stay with just the 4 legged woolly folks who can eat the grass and extra veggies.

 We are in the middle of planning and ordering right now for the farm.
 Also, end of the year financials and reviewing the last season and what we want to improve on for this year.
 Last year was a very tough year for us so we have made some decisions to help get our cash flow back on track for this year.
 Also, last year’s rain did not allow us to get to our plans that we had for last year.
 So some of them have made it to this year’s list.

-4. Farm help: We will be hiring our second and third fulltime employee/s for the growing season.
+4. Farm help: We will be hiring fulltime employee/s for the growing season.
 We are taking a hiatus from our apprentice program again this year.
+We will continue to have Monday volunteers.
+(Monday volunteers and farm workers you rocked our world last year!
+Thank you!
+We got so much down including fixing the hoophouses, put doors up, weeding, picking, planting, cleaning and so much more )

+So here we are in 2025- community and food security.
 We can do this.
-You know how I know this – because we have been doing it for almost 20 years together with many of you old and new members.
+You know how I know this – because we have been doing it for over 20 years together with many of you old and new members.
 We are resilient people.
 We are thankful for you and your support.
 Please reach out if you have any questions.
 Christine’s cell is 617-276-4728 – you can text her or call.
 Or email at farmers@blueheronfarmvt.com or harmonyvt@yahoo.com.

 We look forward to handing over the clippers and for you to pick flowers to your heart’s content.
 To come get all those juicy heirloom tomatoes – to eat crunchy bok choy and green scallions again.
 In the meantime, we will feed and nourish and plan and rest for this amazing season to come.